4 Keys To An Effective HubSpot Strategy in 2022

 3. Automation strategy

 One of the big reasons we want to have a great data and lead capture strategy is so we can easily automate manual processes in HubSpot, whether it’s at the contact, company, deal, or ticket level.

 Once you’ve got your data and lead capture strategies down, map out the entire cycle of a single lead, from when they first visit your site until they become a customer.

 Note what needs to happen at each stage a lead goes through, and which things can be automated with a workflow or a setting in HubSpot.

 To continue with our previous example — maybe when a bottom-of-the-funnel lead comes in you want to route them to different sales reps based on what their job role is and what your sales reps’ experiences are.

-Now that you’ve restructured your Job Title property with a few dropdown fields, you can create a workflow that looks at contact’s Job Title field, and assigns them based on whether they’re a CEO, a VP, a manager, or something else.
+Now that you’ve restructured your job title property with a few dropdown fields, you can create a workflow that looks at a contact’s job title field, and assigns them based on whether they’re a CEO, VP, manager, or something else.

 You may even take it a step further and have that same workflow create deals for your reps and then create follow-up tasks for them.